l-x/deeperl/README.md

 ### Authentication
 > [Official API documentation](https://www.deepl.com/docs-api/accessing-the-api/authentication/)

 To use the DeepL API an authentication key is required.

-This key is stored in the application environment and can therefore be set in your application config:
+When booting deeperl this key is retrieved from `application:get_env(deeperl, auth_key)` and stored in the deeperl server processes internal state.

 `yourapp.config`
 ```erlang